Online Learning Koopman operator for closed-loop electrical neurostimulation in epilepsy: Koopman-MPC framework

-In this section, we first introduce the Koopman operator theory and its linear superposition relation to the linear forced dynamical systems.
-Subsequently, we introduce the Koopman-operator based model predictive control for obtaining the optimal control series over the Koopman observations.
+In this section, we first introduce the Koopman operator theory and its extension to the linear forced dynamical systems, and then we propose the Koopman operator based model predictive control for obtaining the optimal control signals over the Koopman observations.